Moron me. Oops, I mean 'More on me'

 On non-motorcycle subjects, I wrote Build a Brand Like Trader Joe’s and a non-fiction novel about fly-fishing called Year of the Raven that earned me $11 in royalties when it was first published but is now available again on Kindle and has pulled in an additional four bucks.

 With royalty income like that, you might be surprised to learn that I actually still work.
-I’m currently a partner in an advertising agency called re: (yes, that’s it.
-Just ‘re:’.)
-I live in Columbus Park (near the City Market, aka River Market) in Kansas City.
+I’m currently the CEO of an advertising consultancy called Revolutionary Old Idea.
+I live in Hyde Park (near the Nelson-Atkins Museum of Art) in Kansas City.
 I’m married to Mary Pinizzotto, a gifted dancer, teacher, coach, and actor.
 We have a scruffy mutt named Mr. Chubbs.

 1. This comment has been removed by the author.